Fluffernuttersandwich/Better7D2DbyFNS/README.md

 **1. These are some Warnings and Errors you will see when you load into the world.**

-They're benign and can be safely ignored.

-The red benign "Akimbo" Error will be patched next time Izy updates.

-There is another benign Error when both the Descent and Bait Bags are enabled.
+There is a benign Error when both the Descent and Bait Bags are enabled.
 It's harmless.
+It doesn't open the console.

 There's a zillion Yellow Warnings... that's WalkerSim working as intended.
 It's fine, no issues.